 There are many new safety features available, including (but not limited to): automatic emergency braking, forward collision warning, blind spot warning, rear cross traffic warning, rear automatic emergency braking, lane keeping assist, lane centering assist, and adaptive cruise control.
 Unfortunately, it takes years of data and a robust body of research in order to accurately determine the effectiveness of such features.
 The example of lane departure system research shows the difficulty in analyzing the available research.

 The Insurance Institute for Highway Safety recently published a study which found that lane departure systems decreased the risk of single vehicle, sideswipe, and head-on collisions by eleven percent.
-Injury rates in these collisions was reduced by twenty-one percent with the presence of lane departure technology.
+Injury rates in these collisions were reduced by twenty-one percent with the presence of lane departure technology.